wilkox/ggfittext/README.md

 Note that existing line breaks in the text are respected.

-If both `reflow = TRUE` and `grow = TRUE` are passed, the text will be reflowed to a form that best matches the aspect ratio of the bounding box, then grown to fit the box.
+With both `reflow = TRUE` and `grow = TRUE`, the text will be reflowed to a form that best matches the aspect ratio of the box, then made to fill the box whether that requires shrinking it or growing it.

 ``` r
 film <- data.frame(